Jacob Rostovsky, LMFT

 Get to know me:

-I’m an associate marriage and family therapist practicing in Los Angeles.
-When I’m not running between my many associateships I likes to relax and spend time watching reality television, reading fiction novels and spending time with my fiancé and pets.
+I’m an licensed marriage and family therapist practicing in Los Angeles.
+I like to relax and spend time watching reality television, reading fiction novels and spending time with my fiancé and pets.

 What does affirmative psychotherapy mean to me?